Accept one another is a Christian command that we ignore at our peril.

 God Bless you today.

-Yes, there is a limit to how far we can accept one another.
+There is a limit to how far we can go to accept one another, you may say.
 But the way prickly Christians, like angry stinging bees, swarm from the mother nest to form a new sect over the tiniest difference of opinion, in open defiance of our Lord's direct command, can only be described as sin.
-In caps: SIN!

 Is it really that crucial that you cannot live with a Spirit-filled Christian who has not been give the gift of speaking in tongues?
 Worth disobeying your Lord over the issue?